skashfaazim/DS_Team_1_Project/README.md

 ![Random Forest Model](Images/Random_Forest.png)

-### Overview
+#### Overview

-This scatter plot shows actual versus predicted rental counts from the Random Forest model, using green markers.
-Like the previous plot, the red dashed line represents perfect prediction.
+This scatter plot compares the actual bike rental counts (y_test) with the predicted counts from a Random Forest regression model (y_pred).
+Each green point represents a single prediction, and the red dashed diagonal line represents perfect predictions where actual and predicted counts are equal.

-### Insights:
+#### Insights:

-The points are more tightly clustered along the diagonal compared to Linear Regression, indicating better prediction accuracy.
+The plot shows a strong alignment along the diagonal, indicating that the Random Forest model captures the underlying data patterns more effectively than a linear model.

-The model handles extreme rental counts more effectively, reducing large prediction errors.
+Predictions are more accurate across both low and high rental counts, with less systematic underprediction at peak values.

-This visualization supports that the Random Forest model captures nonlinear relationships and interactions, resulting in improved performance.
+Although some variance and scatter remain, particularly at higher rental counts, the model demonstrates improved predictive power and robustness, making it better suited to modeling the complex, nonlinear relationships in bike rental demand.

 ## Overall Insights
 Both models provide valuable insights: